osawa-naotaka/unisearch/README.md

 For `HybridBigramInvertedIndex`, additional preprocessing steps are performed:
 - Symbols and punctuation are removed and used as delimiters
 - Tokenization by whitespace
-- Classification of languages that require segmentation (e.g., Japanese) versus those that do not (e.g., English)
+- Classification of languages that hard to segment into words (e.g., Japanese) versus those that do not (e.g., English)

 As a result, standalone symbols cannot be searched, and URLs are tokenized into components.
 Ideally, a universal language-agnostic tokenization mechanism would be available, but existing solutions remain incomplete. `Intl.Segmenter()` provides partial support for languages like Japanese and Chinese, and future improvements are anticipated.